 Previous: Branches of AI Q. What are the applications of AI?
-A. Here are some. game playing You can buy machines that can play master level chess for a few hundred dollars.
-Speech recognition In the 1990s, computer speech recognition reached a practical level for limited purposes.
-Understanding natural language Just getting a sequence of words into a computer is not enough.
-Computer vision.
+A. Here are some. game playing.
 AlanTuring.net What is AI?
 By Jack Copeland © Copyright B.J.

 Copeland, May 2000 Artificial Intelligence (AI) is usually defined as the science of making computers do things that require intelligence when done by humans.
+AI has had some success in limited, or simplified, domains.
+However, the five decades since the inception of AI have brought only very slow progress, and early optimism concerning the attainment of human-level intelligence has given way to an appreciation of the profound difficulty of the problem.
 Cleverbot.com - a clever bot - speak to an AI with some Actual Intelligence?
 Jabberwacky - live chat bot - AI Artificial Intelligence chatbot - jabber wacky - talking robot - chatbots - chatterbot - chatterbots - jabberwocky - take a Turing Test - Loebner Prize - Chatterbox Challenge - entertainment robots, robotics, marketing, ga.
 Artificial intelligence.
-AI research is divided into subfields that focus on specific problems or on specific approaches or on the use of a particular tool or towards satisfying particular applications.
+Intelligence demonstrated by machines Artificial intelligence (AI), is intelligence demonstrated by machines, unlike the natural intelligence displayed by humans and animals.

-The central problems (or goals) of AI research include reasoning, knowledge, planning, learning, natural language processing (communication), perception and the ability to move and manipulate objects.
-General intelligence is among the field's long-term goals.
-Approaches include statistical methods, computational intelligence, machine learning and traditional symbolic AI.
-Many tools are used in AI, including versions of search and mathematical optimization, logic, methods based on probability and economics.
+The field was founded on the assumption that human intelligence "can be so precisely described that a machine can be made to simulate it".
+This raises philosophical arguments about the mind and the ethics of creating artificial beings endowed with human-like intelligence.
+History The study of mechanical or "formal" reasoning began with philosophers and mathematicians in antiquity.
+Basics Challenges Tools.
 GitHub - TGRHavoc/AIBot: Automation bot for Minecraft.
 Chat Companion Mod by SimJoo.
 GitHub - tavonkelly/ChatterBot: Bringing CleverBot to Minecraft!
 Chatbots.io.
 Pandorabots.
 SpigotMC - High Performance Minecraft.
 Automated Bot in Minecraft.
 Minecraft - Tracking Dog.
 Command Block Based Follow AI.
 [Concept] Pathfinding robot in vanilla MC with Dijkstra, semi-A* & chase algorithm [MC 1.8] Applications of ComputerCraft: AI in Games.
 Microsoft is using Minecraft to develop artificial intelligence tech for the real world.

 Yet more proof that Minecraft is more than just a game comes our way today.